-In late 2016, heavy rains led to enormous sewage dumps that fouled the water, caused dozens of threatened black skimmers to die of salmonella poisoning, and likely fueled a red tide event.
-We notified St. Pete of our intention to file a Clean Water Act citizen suit to address the problem, and offered a solution to avoid litigation in the form of a model "consent decree" that would provide Federal Court oversight of long-term sewage system improvements.
-The City refused to negotiate pre-suit and Suncoast Waterkeeper filed suit in December of 2016, along with the Ecological Rights Foundation and Our Children's Earth.
+In 2016 heavy rains exacerbated thier sewage issue leading to the mass death of threatened wildlife and likely cuased a red tide event.
+We notified the city of our intention to file a Clean Water Act citizen suit to address the problem and offered a solution in the form of a model "consent decree" to avoid litigation and would allow the Federal Court to have oversight of long-term sewage system improvements.